ianlewis/kay/docs/source/media_compressor.rst

 Media compressor quick start
 ============================

-To use media compressor, you need to add one jinja2 extension to xJINJA2_EXTENSIONS variable, and add two configuratoin variables.
+To use media compressor, you need to add a context_processor to ``CONTEXT_PROCESSORS`` variable, and add two configuratoin variables.

 Let's say you have following media directory: